5 Ways To Deal With Feeling Lonely And Isolated At Work

 According to a study that was featured in Dan Schawbel’s book, “Back to Human: How Great Leaders Create Connection in the Age of Isolation,” 60% of those questioned said they would be more likely to stay with their company longer if they had more friends.

-When we feel isolated at work, we are less likely to communicate with colleagues, share ideas, or even feel motivated to do our jobs properly.
+When we feel isolated at work, even if we’re working in leadership roles, we are less likely to communicate with colleagues, share ideas, or even feel motivated to do our jobs properly.

 While working in that beautiful New York office, I would often find myself contemplating the point of working hard when no one ever comments on my work or my progress.

 Through our survey on loneliness during COVID-19, we discovered that 24.6% of respondents who worked from home prior to the pandemic struggled with feelings of loneliness.

 The number of lonely remote workers skyrocketed during the pandemic, however, with 57.7% of respondents who worked from home during the pandemic feeling somewhat or much lonelier as a result of social distancing and sheltering-in-place.

 Burnout isn’t unique to remote workers, however, nor is it unique to extenuating circumstances like those during the COVID-19 pandemic.

 One pre-pandemic survey of more than 11,000 workers (remote and in-office) found that 58% of workers suffered from burnout as a result of their jobs.